 It is also important to register the pathetic appeal of the president of Opstina, Osman Suljic, on July 9, which implored military observers to say to the world that the Serbians were using chemical weapons.
 The same gentleman later accused the media of transmitting false news items on the resistance of troops in the enclave, requiring a denial from the UN.
 According to Suljic, the Muslim troops did not respond, and would never respond with heavy artillery fire.
 Simultaneously, he complained of the lack of food supplies and of the humanitarian situation.
 Curiously, observers were never allowed to inspect the food reserve deposits.
 The emphasis given by political leaders on the lack of military response and the absence of food provisions loosely suggests an official policy which began to be discernible.

-The Muslims always harbored a secret hope that the embargo would be lifted.
-This had become the prime objective of the Sarajevo government, and had been fuelled by the vote in the US Senate and Congress in favor of such a measure.
-President Clinton, however, vetoed the decision and required a two thirds majority in both houses.
+The Muslims always harboured a secret hope that the embargo would be lifted.
+This had become the prime objective of the Sarajevo government and had been fuelled by the vote in the US Senate and Congress in favour of such a measure.
+President Clinton, however, vetoed the decision and required a two-thirds majority in both houses.
 The enclaves collapse gave the decisive push that the campaign needed.
-After its fall, the US Senate voted with over a two thirds majority in favor of lifting the embargo.
+After its fall, the US Senate voted with over a two-thirds majority in favour of lifting the embargo.

 It was clear that sooner or later the enclaves would fall into the hands of the Serbians, it was an inevitability.
 There was a consensus amongst the negotiators (the US administration, the UN and European governments) that it was impossible to maintain the three Muslim enclaves, and that they should be exchanged for territories in Central Bosnia.
 Madeleine Albright suggested this exchange on numerous occasions to Izetbegovic, based on the proposals of the Contact Group.